codeigniter4/CodeIgniter4/user_guide_src/source/installation/installing_composer.rst

 Initial Configuration
 ---------------------

-After installation, a few initial configuration is required.
+After installation, a few initial configurations are required.
-See :ref:`initial-configuration` for the detail.
+See :ref:`initial-configuration` for the details.

 .. _app-starter-upgrading: